Northeus/LearnVerilog/README.md

  - Might leave out wave files (`.vcd`) from git repo.
  - Reset would be much nicer for all modules we intend to test as it would remove all the dependance on internal structure of the module to test it.
+ - Tasks are really nice for removing duplicity in tests

 ## Coutner
 Simple counter with basic testbench syntax;